Interstate High Speed Rail Progress

 There’s another incentive to unleash TGV M to 360 kmph next decade.
 The French and British maintain a rivalry of bragging rights over things large and small.
 Given national pride in TGV, I strongly doubt France allowing the United Kingdom to boast of faster trains in 2032.

-More Best Practices from German, Swiss & Italian HSR Experience
+More Best Practices from German, Italian & Swiss HSR Experience

 Since Germany has a denser population than France, it prioritized building a web-like system of upgraded HSR & Regional Rail mileage to attract more passengers per mile than the hub & spoke network of French HSR & Regional Rail.
 European Union statistics back that up

-Over 2026-42, Germany is expanding that web by connecting its HSR lines to more borders with France, Switzerland, Belgium, the Netherlands, Austria, Denmark, and Sweden HSR lines.
+Over 2026-40, Germany is expanding that web by connecting its HSR lines to more borders with France, Switzerland, Belgium, the Netherlands, Austria, Denmark, and Sweden HSR lines.

 The German company Siemens recently introduced a Next-gen high-speed train called “ICE 3neo.”
 The German railway agency, “DB”, is upgrading 1st-generation and 2nd-generation HSR routes and building more 3rd-generation HSR routes to enable shorter Trip Times systemwide.

 Travelers within Italy also benefit from privately owned Italo high-speed trains competing with state-owned Trenitalia high-speed trains, resulting in higher train frequencies per route and lower fares.
+When Amtrak routes are upgraded to HSR, they should have high-speed train competition too.

 If you’d like nerdy details on how their speed, capacity, frequency, reliability, and safety are achieved, see Interstate Passenger Rail Taxonomy.